bryantzhengg/hrg-stokes-model/README.md

 this project builds a small convolutional neural network (cnn) in pytorch to predict microfluidic flow patterns. trains a model to predict the flow given the channel shape and inlet.

+(no real lab data included in this repo)

 ## how it works

 1. **model definition (`model.py`)**